AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 How does this work within a team?

-This does not mean working in isolation: At "Every", each developer has one main project, but the pool of developers exchanges ideas regularly.
-Code reviews, pair programming, and knowledge transfer are part of everyday life – skills are shared.
-If someone is ill or on holiday, colleagues can step in because the skill library and documented workflows make it easy to get started.
+This does not mean working in isolation.
+At "Every", each developer owns one main project, but the wider team swaps ideas regularly.
+Code reviews, pair programming, and knowledge sharing are part of everyday life, and skills are pooled.
+If someone is off sick or on holiday, colleagues can step in, because the skill library and documented workflows make it easy to pick up where they left off.

 What does this mean in practice?

 New digital products can reach the market 10x faster.
-One person with AI support can achieve what used to require a team.
-For companies, this means: The competition can suddenly deliver much faster – you have to keep pace.
+One person with AI can now do what used to take a team.
+What this means for you: your competitors can suddenly ship far faster, and you have to keep pace.

 The PDAA Workflow: How AI-assisted development works

-Dan Shipper has summarised the new way of working into four steps that are constantly repeated:
+Dan Shipper has distilled the new way of working into four steps that repeat continuously:

 Plan

-The most important step: Write a detailed task description.
+The most important step: write a detailed task description.
 The more precise the plan, the better the result.
-Example: Not "Build a login", but "Create a login form with email validation, a minimum password length of 8 characters, and error display below the respective field."
+For example, not "Build a login", but "Create a login form with email validation, a minimum password length of 8 characters, and an error message shown below each field."

 Delegate

-The easiest step: Hand over the task to the AI agent.
-Submit the plan and let the AI work.
+The easiest step: hand the task to the AI agent.
+Submit the plan and let the AI get to work.

 Assess

-Review the result critically: Does the code work?
+Review the result critically.
+Does the code work?
 Does it meet your standards?
-Use automated tests, manual review, or have a second AI agent look over it.
+Use automated tests, a manual review, or a second AI agent to check the work.

 Codify – The crucial step

-Save what worked: Which prompt worked well?
+Capture what worked.
+Which prompt did the job?
 What should the AI do differently next time?
-These insights become reusable templates – this is how your team improves with every task.
+These insights become reusable templates, and this is how your team gets better with every task.

 The PDAA Cycle: Codify as the 'Money Step' with feedback loop